nicholasjhenry/ex-practical-microservices/README.md

 # Video Tutorials

+Status: `in-progress`

+This is an exploration of message-based systems based on the book Practical Microservices.
+Do not consider this code production ready, quality Elixir code or complete test coverage.
+My intention here is to move as quickly as possible to demonstrate the approach to developing applications.
+I hope to iterate on this repo in the future to improve the code and test quality.

+## Structure of message-based systems

 Five categories in a message-based system, [Practical Microservices](https://pragprog.com/titles/egmicro/practical-microservices/) pg 23:

 > * __Applications__: If you’ve done MVC CRUD, then everything you built is properly understood as